 A lot of agents are tired of attracting the wrong people to view your list.
 You’re walking through a home and you know that these people cannot afford this home.
 They’re not qualified.
 They’re wasting your time.
 You want to make sure that the calls and the leads that you’re getting are qualified leads.

-Photography is almost the most important, or probably the most important thing in presenting your listing.
-Your picture of the home is the first thing that people see when they’re scrolling through the website or if you’re advertising it on Facebook it’s the first thing that pops out is the picture of the home.
+Photography is almost the most important, if not the most important thing in presenting your listing.
+Your picture of the home is the first thing that people see when they’re scrolling through the website.
+If you’re advertising the home on Facebook the first thing that pops out is the picture of the home.

 You want to make sure that it’s presented very well, that the lighting’s done correctly, the angles are done correctly.